MacLemon/CongressChecklist/README.md

 - Credit card
 - Maestro card (Bankomatkarte)
 - Coins (€uros, for automated vending machines, like public transport tickets)
-- Bitcoin wallet (the encrypted fashion with a good passphrase)
+- Bitcoin wallet (the encrypted fashion with a good passphrase) or one for your preferred kind of crypo-currency
 - Emergency numbers for your bank so you can lock your credit card/debit card/Bankomatkarte in case it gets lost/stolen/left behind.
     - German cards can be locked via the [lockinghotline][34] 116 116 (or +49 - 30 4050 4050)
     - For your Bankomat Karte (EC debit card) check if the “Geo Control” of your bank allows withdrawing in your destination country.

 ### Mobility
-- Cards and PINs for Car-Sharing
+- Cards, PINs, Apps (and required account data) for Car- and bicycle sharing
 - An app to show local public transport times.
 Not all cities are available in Google/Apple/You-name-it Maps applications.